Michael Yates (economist): Early life and education

 Yates was born in a small coal mining town about 40 miles north of Pittsburgh, Pennsylvania.
 His grandmother worked on a barge boat as a cook and a servant for families in Manhattan, Newport, and other wealthy enclaves.
 His immediate family had a long history working at dangerous, unhealthy jobs in the coal mines.
 Yates' father worked in a large glass factory several miles away.
 The first Yates home did not have hot running water or an indoor toilet, and was owned by the mining company.
 When Michael was one year old, his parents moved the family to an old house on the farm of a family friend.
 There was now hot water but still no indoor plumbing.

 A few years later, the family moved again, to a newly built house closer to the glass factory.
 At the age of 14, his mother took a job unloading dynamite at the entrance of the coal mines.
 His mother, uncle and grandmother all suffered from severe asthma from the dust generated by the mines.
-His father suffered emphysema from inhaling asbestos and silica dust at work.
+His father suffered emphysema from inhaling asbestos and silica dust at work as well as from cigarette smoking.

 Yates attended graduate school at the University of Pittsburgh (UP) from 1967 to 1973, although only the first two years were full-time.